Female solo trekking In the Himalaya Everest Three Passes made me feel everything all at once

 How everything started

 Hi, I’m Georgia.
-I wrote the words above on the day before I climbed Cho La (5.360m), the second pass of the Three Passes Trekking that was organized by Rugged Trails in March 2023.
-Only two weeks before, on a beach in Thailand, I had the glorious idea of following my inner voice telling me to go to Nepal and do something that would help me get closer to my feelings and myself.
-Back then I didn’t know that I did it for these very personal reasons, for self-development.
-It was more like Ok, I can’t go back to Europe now, I feel like an adventure.
+I wrote the words above on the day before I climbed Cho La Pass (5.360m), the second pass of the Three Passes Trek that was organized by Rugged Trails in March 2023.
+Only two weeks before, on a beach in Thailand, I had the glorious idea of following my inner voice, telling me to go to Nepal and do something that would help me get closer to my feelings and myself.
+Back then, I didn’t know that I did it for these very personal reasons, for self-development.
+It was more like, Ok, I can’t go back to Europe now, I feel like an adventure.
 I won’t tell you that I did it without being prepared.
 Somehow I was, I guess, all my life.
 I grew up hiking and skiing the Austrian Alps, and my family has discussed Himalaya expeditions on our kitchen table since I can remember.
 I ran the Berlin half-marathon in less than two hours, completed more than 50 ski tours during the pandemic, and was in the middle of a wonderful but (excuse my English) mind-f***ing yoga teacher training.
-When Nirajan from Rugged Trails suggested female solo trekking the Three Passes, a medium to challenging trek, that includes Renjo La Pass, Cho La Pass, Kongma La Pass, the Everest Base camp, and the 5.550m peak Kala Patthar – all supported by a local guide and porter – I naively thought: easy!
+When Nirajan from Rugged Trails suggested female solo trekking the Three Passes, a medium-to-challenging trek that includes Renjo La Pass, Cho La Pass, Kongma La Pass, the Everest Base Camp, and the 5.550m peak Kala Patthar – all supported by a local guide and porter – I naively thought: easy!
 So just in time for peak season, I arrived in Nepal with a backpack full of bikinis, summer dresses, yoga pants, and no idea what I got myself into: the biggest adventure of my life.

 What everything feels like